Web3NL/motoko-book/src/common-internet-computer-canisters/icp-ledger-canister.md

 # ICP Ledger

-ICP tokens are held on a Ledger Canister.
-This ICP Ledger Canister exposes an [Candid Interface](/internet-computer-programming-concepts/async-data/candid.html) with ledger functionality, like sending tokens and querying balances.
+ICP tokens are held on a canister that implements a token ledger.
+We refer to it as the Ledger Canister.
+This ICP Ledger Canister exposes a [Candid Interface](/internet-computer-programming-concepts/async-data/candid.html) with ledger functionality, like sending tokens and querying balances.

 We will only focus on the `icrc1` part of the interface.
-The full interface is available as a file [here](_mo/icp-ledger/icp-ledger.did) and online [here](https://dashboard.internetcomputer.org/canister/ryjl3-tyaaa-aaaaa-aaaba-cai).
+The full interface is available as a file [here](_mo/icp-ledger/icp-ledger.did) and [online in a 'ledger explorer'](https://dashboard.internetcomputer.org/canister/ryjl3-tyaaa-aaaaa-aaaba-cai).

 For detailed information about the `icrc1` standard, you may review [chapter 9](/internet-computer-standards/icrc1.html).